 Mapping out the Schedule

-When we have decided our shortlist, we have our strategy that fulfills our communications objectives.
+When we have decided our shortlist, we have our strategy that fulfils our communications objectives.

 We have used a very simple example.
 For an Organisation’s Content Marketing Strategy, this would include not just sales but other markets and the communication objectives of each.